A new concerning health insurance trend has emerged: unauthorized plan switching.

 Keep updated about the latest developments in healthcare insurance regulations and practices.
 Review your policy details regularly and be on the lookout for any unexpected changes.
 Ensure you read through any communications or notifications about your coverage - particularly if it comes from an unfamiliar source.
 Did you get a new insurance card in the mail when you already had one?
 Did you get an eligibility letter from The Health Insurance Marketplace outside of Open Enrollment?
 These are signs that a change to your application has been made.

 We recommend contacting your insurance agent or broker before you make any changes to your insurance plan.
 They can help you verify the details to make sure everything is legitimate.
 Ask why any alterations they recommend align with your preferences and healthcare needs.
 Make sure you ask for the request to be in writing or record the confirmation of any changes made to your policy.
-Our Health Plans of NC agents provide consent forms as well as a chance to review your subsidy application and plan choice before enrollment.
+Our Health Plans of NC agents provide consent forms and a chance to review your subsidy application and plan choice before enrollment.

-Although it can be challenging, be vigilant about your personal information and data.
+Although challenging, be vigilant about your personal information and data.
 Doing so can help to protect your details, like your name, date of birth, and social security number, from unauthorized access.
 This includes being cautious about sharing personal information over the phone or online.
 Especially if you’re getting unsolicited communications when you’re not 100% sure who you’re talking to.
 Make sure you only give out your information to reputable and verified sources.

 At Health Plans of NC, we’re committed solely to achieving the best outcomes for our customers.
 We’ll listen to your needs and find a plan that fits those needs - and that’s within your budget.